 Earthy (no pun intended), unassuming electric guitar lines (never riffs), slowly revolving ’round a mournful congregation made up of bass, drums and oftentimes cello, and laying out shivery, mirage-like, Crazy Horse-derived themes that lazily anticipate their next hallucinogenics-fueled duel in the noonday sun.
-That’s what this new Earth album sounds like to me.
+That’s what this new Earth album (Angels of Darkness, Demons of Light 1—buy it from Amazon) sounds like to me.

 Never known to be a particularly transonically-inclined bunch, these former post-grunge babies have lately taken to caretaking a somewhat “you’ve heard one, you’ve heard ‘em all” discography.
 And I suppose that may even matter to an extent—especially if you’re planning on playing their past few releases (Hex; Or Printing in the Infernal Method, Hibernaculum, The Bees Made Honey in the Lion’s Skull [man, dig them there crazy titles!]) back to back in your humble Southwestern adobe abode, that is.
 But not by all that much, really.